My Inside Secret to Cheap Travel Money

 My money felt a lot more secure because I wasn’t carrying around loads of cash.
 Everything was on one handy bank card.

-And if I ever lost my WeSwap card whilst I was out travelling, I would only ever run the risk of losing the money that was on that card.
+And if I ever lost my WeSwap card whilst I was out traveling, I would only ever run the risk of losing the money that was on that card.
 (Although I am sure that I could contact WeSwap for them to block any transactions and to cancel the card).

 I could leave my main bank account card safe at home.
 I didn’t need to carry it around with me as I easily transfer money from my main account to my WeSwap card with a few taps on my phone.